JohnMarzulli/StratuxHud/readme.md

 1. Save and quit.

-### HUDLY Based Setup
+### Kivic Based Setup

-1. Install the HUDLY projector per the HUDLY directions.
-It is handy to have the projector turned on to help locate the glass.
+1. Install the Kivic projector per the Kivic directions.
+Please note that there is a release clip and the unit is removable.
+Also note that the combiner glass can be adjusted fore and aft.
-2. Plug in the HDMI cable between the HUDLY input box and the Raspberry Pi.
+2. Plug in the 3.5mm TRS cable between the Raspberry Pi and the Kivic.
+This is the same hole as the audio adapter for the Pi.
-3. Plug the number pad into the Raspberry Pi
+3. Plug the number pad into the Raspberry Pi.
+4. You will need to run two Micro USB (5v) power cables.
+One to the HUD and one to the Raspberry Pi processing unit.
+These may be run from a battery bank, or from the ship's power *_if_* you have 5V USB outlets.

 ### Teleprompter Glass Based Setup